 (1) IDL teaching resources from the University of Edinburgh

-The University of Edinburgh has created IDL resources for teachers through its Open Education Resources (OER) service (www.open.ed.ac.uk/edinburghs-oers).
-These may be downloaded free of charge from TES Resources via the OER website.
+The University of Edinburgh has created IDL resources for teachers through its award-winning1 Open Education Resources (OER) service (www.open.ed.ac.uk/edinburghs-oers).
+These resources may be downloaded free of charge from TES Resources via the OER website.
 Resources support the Broad General Education (BGE) phase of Curriculum for Excellence, span levels 0 to 4 and cover seven curriculum areas, with the majority including Sciences and Social Subjects.
 The resources can be accessed at:

 They are accompanied by Curriculum for Excellence learning outcomes and objectives, and are designed to be easily re-used, extended and adapted, in whole or in part, for different classroom scenarios and curriculum levels.